Standing Indian Loop (A.T.) — XUL (Sub 3-lb) Gear List

 Sleeping bag

-Cumulus Magic 100 zipperless sleeping bag — comfort rated to 55F, and I find it quite cozy and comfortable.
+Cumulus Magic 100 zipperless sleeping bag.
+Comfort rated to 55F.
+I find it plenty comfortable at or above its listed rating.

 7.6